 The goal of IACIS training is for students to learn and that no student is left behind.
 Classes combine computer forensic theory and hands-on practical exercises.
 Classes have a 6/8 to 1 student to trainer ratio.
 A trainer is assigned to each row of 6-8 students.
 While an instructor teaches a class, the trainers are always present to assist.
 Trainers monitor their student’s progress to ensure each student understands the material being taught and is keeping pace with the class.

 There are no pre-requisites for the IACIS Basic Computer Forensic Examiner (BCFE) training.
 Any computer knowledge a student brings to class is a plus and will make the lectures and practical exercises much easier to grasp.
 We begin with the basics and quickly move into highly technical theories, terms, and techniques.
-The BCFE provides 90% of what you need to know to successfully complete the seven-month CFCE process.
+The BCFE provides 90% of what you need to know to successfully complete the almost seven-month CFCE process.
 The BCFE Course has optional evening computer labs for those requiring additional hands-on time.
 Students who go on to undertake the CFCE certification process are provided a coach to help them with the peer review problem sets.